tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-aks-setup-guide.md

 export DP_NAMESPACE="dp1"
 ```

-## 5\.
-Create the AKS Cluster
+## 5. Create the AKS Cluster

-Before creating the cluster, you must log in to Azure and set the correct subscription.
+Before creating the cluster, log in to Azure and set the correct subscription:

 ```bash
 az login